sanjosh/csdocs/general/architecting.md

 # operational efficiency

-simpler is easier to manage : only need to know 5 knobs for each module
+simpler is easier to manage : only need to know few knobs for each module

 reduce oncall load on engineers

 switch off failing parts

+ability to audit and monitor running system

 ability to quickly recover from disaster